 - Winter Soldier is a playable fighter in Marvel Contest of Champions.

 - Winter Soldier appears as a sidekick character in Disney Infinity 2.0.

-- Winter Soldier is a playable character in the mobile app game Future Fight.
+- Winter Soldier is a playable character in the mobile app game Marvel Future Fight.

-- Winter Soldier was a recruitable character during the Civil War event of the mobile app game, Avenger's Academy.
+- Winter Soldier was a recruitable character in the Avenger Academy mobile app game.

 In the animated feature film Ultimate Avengers, Bucky Barnes was an army photographer and the adult sidekick of Captain America during World War II.
 When Steve is presumed dead, killed trying to deactivate a prototype Nazi a-bomb in mid-flight, Buck marries Steve's fiance, Gail.
 Buck and Steve are reunited in the 2000s after Steve was revived from being frozen in the Arctic after the bomb exploded.
 He was voiced by James Arnold Taylor.

 In Captain America: The First Avenger, Bucky is portrayed by Sebastian Stan.
 Like his Ultimate counterpart, Bucky is a young adult and Steve's childhood friend.
 He enlists in the army during World War 2, leaving Steve behind and serving as one of the reasons his friend volunteers for the Super-Soldier experiment.

 After his unit is captured by the Red Skull's forces in Europe, Bucky is tortured and experimented on by Arnim Zola before being rescued by Steve, now the superhero Captain America.
 He joins Cap as a member of the Howling Commandos and fights in many battles, but seemingly falls to his death during a mission to capture Zola.